 What Does a House Payment Include?

-A house payment usually consists of four different parts– Principal, Interest, Taxes, and Insurance (collectively referred to as PITI).
+A house payment usually includes four things– Principal, Interest, Taxes, and Insurance (collectively referred to as PITI).
 The principal is the amount borrowed or still owed.
 The interest is the amount that the lender charges for lending the money to you.
 Finally, the taxes and insurance include property taxes, homeowners insurance, and sometimes, mortgage insurance.

 Other Costs Associated with Buying a Home?

 Down payment.
-The down payment is the borrower’s first investment in the house.
-The minimum amount of the down payment is determined by the lender and is usually 3-5% of the purchase price; however, making a larger down payment will reduce the amount you borrow and your monthly payments.
+The minimum amount of the down payment is determined by the lender and loan type and is usually 3-5% of the purchase price; however, making a larger down payment will reduce the amount you borrow and your monthly payments.

 Need Help With These Costs?

 Down payment assistance programs can help make buying a home more affordable.
 Learn more about TSAHC’s down payment assistance programs by visiting www.ReadyToBuyATexasHome.com.

 TSAHC’s down payment assistance calculator can also help you determine your monthly payment with TSAHC’s loan and down payment assistance options.